apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 ![](/blog/dustess/online_flinksql.png)

-Apache StreamPark has thoughtfully prepared a demo SQL task that can be run directly on a newly set up platform.
+Apache StreamPark™ has thoughtfully prepared a demo SQL task that can be run directly on a newly set up platform.
 This attention to detail demonstrates the community's commitment to user experience.
-Initially, our simple tasks were written and executed using Flink SQL, and Apache StreamPark's support for Flink SQL is excellent, with a superior SQL editor and innovative POM and Jar package dependency management that can meet many SQL scenario needs.
+Initially, our simple tasks were written and executed using Flink SQL, and Apache StreamPark™'s support for Flink SQL is excellent, with a superior SQL editor and innovative POM and Jar package dependency management that can meet many SQL scenario needs.

 Currently, we are researching and designing solutions related to metadata, permissions, UDFs, etc.